microsoft/TypeScript/doc/spec.md

 }
 ```

 Note that each overload and the final implementation specify the same identifier.
-The type of the local variable ‘attr’ introduced by this declaration is
+The type of the local variable 'attr' introduced by this declaration is

 ```TypeScript
 var attr: {